Nerggg/RSA-Crack-Simulation/readme.md

 gcc crackRSA.c dinList.c -o <executeable_name>
 ```
 3. Run the compiled `primeToTxt.c` and enter the maximum bit size of the number
-4. Run the compiler `crackRSA.c` and wait for the result
+4. Run the compiled `crackRSA.c` and wait for the result

 ## Improvement for the Future